-Contracting States are required to ensure that all ECM certification bodies comply with the criteria and requirements in Annex A to the ATMF URthe ECM Regulation, or with equivalent EU law.
+Contracting States are required to ensure that all ECM certification bodies comply with the criteria and requirements in the ECM Regulation, or with equivalent EU law.
 There are three options for Contracting States to ensure this.
 Firstly, competence can be designated directly to the competent authority in the meaning of Article 5 of the ATMF UR.
 Secondly, Contracting States may decide that their accreditation body is competent to accredit ECM certification bodies.
-Lastly, Contracting States may appoint a national body, other than the accreditation body, which is competent to recognise ECM certification bodies.
-If a Contracting State uses the second option (accreditation), the national accreditation body must inform the Secretary General directly of any ECM certification body it accredits.
+Lastly, Contracting States may appoint a national body, other than the accreditation body, which is competent to recognise ECM certification body must inform the Secretary General directly of any ECM certification body it accredits.
 Contracting States, or their accreditation body, have to inform the Secretary General of any changes in the situation concerning ECM certification bodies.